⟶ Print pdf

 Section 9.
 Conduct of Meetings

-Meetings of members shall be presided over by the Chairperson of the Board, or, if there is no Chairperson or, in his or her absence, by the President of the corporation or, in his or her absence, by the Vice President of the corporation or, in the absence of all of these persons, by a Chairperson chosen by a majority of the voting members present at the meeting.
-The Secretary of the corporation shall act as Secretary of all meetings of members, provided that, in his or her absence, the presiding officer shall appoint another person to act as Secretary of the Meeting.
+Meetings of members shall be presided over by the President of the Corporation or, in their absence, by the Vice President of the Corporation or, in the absence of all of these persons, by a Chairperson chosen by a majority of the voting members present at the meeting.
+The Secretary of the Corporation shall act as Secretary of all meetings of members, provided that, in their absence, the presiding officer shall appoint another person to act as Secretary of the Meeting.